hard-zero1/TOAVPhotos/README.md

 Tap and hold anywhere on a photo or directory in the main view to get the corresponding options dialog.
 There, you can choose to delete it, move it to a new position (select the corresponding number) or rename it (for directories).

 The "Take Photo" button brings you to the camera.
 If you are using Android 5.0 (Lollipop) or higher, you will get to the app's camera view.
-If you use an older version of Android (minimum supported version is Android 4.1, Jelly Bean), you will be redirected to an external camera app.
+If you use an older version of Android, you will be redirected to an external camera app.
 Photos you make will be appended to the photos in the current directory (even if you were redirected to an external camera app)

 In the app's camera view, there are two sliders: One is for zoom, the other one for brightness.
 You can also pinch to zoom.
 Tap anywhere to select that point as target for the autofocus.
 Use your device's back button to get back to the main view.